DescZDev/Textify-Editor/README.md

 # Textify Editor

 **Textify Editor** is a modern, lightweight text editor built with **C# WinForms**, focused on clean UI, performance, and developer-friendly editing features.
-Inspired by **Visual Studio 2022** and **VS Code**, it combines a polished dark theme with custom rendering and a smooth editing experience.
+Inspired by **Visual Studio 2022** and **VS Code**, it combines a polished dark theme with custom rendering and a smooth editing experience, Developed by DescZ

 ---